2020-2023

 The following retirement program shall be available to eligible bargaining unit members:

-- A bargaining unit member will be eligible for this program if he/she is 55 years of age, has 20 years of service credit in the District, and is eligible to retire under the provisions of the Illinois Municipal Retirement Fund.
+- A bargaining unit member will be eligible for this program if the bargaining unit member is 55 years of age, has 20 years of service credit in the District, and is eligible to retire under the provisions of the Illinois Municipal Retirement Fund.

 - To be eligible for participation, the bargaining unit member must apply at least six (6) months prior to retirement.